GSTNIndia/HBase-To-Hive/README.md

 ### **Introduction:**

-This project is for Transferring data from Hbase table to different targets like HDFS file/ Hive table / another Hbase Table.
+This project is for Transferring data from HBase table to different targets like HDFS file/ Hive table / another HBase Table.

 ### **Background:**